mrsi-cerl/mrsi-gatsby/src/content/coe-tcx/hdc.md

 ## About

-HDC is an MCX for hydroelectric power plant economic evaluation, engineering and design and a TCX for large pumping plant engineering and design.
+HDC is an MCX for hydroelectric power plant economic evaluation, engineering, and design as well as a TCX for large pumping plant engineering and design.

  ## Section Heading